‘Blood and bodies everywhere’: Eyewitnesses recount horror of Bondi terror attack

 Australian officials described it as a targeted antisemitic attack and an act of terrorism.
 Prime Minister Anthony Albanese condemned the shooting as an antisemitic “act of evil”.

 One of the suspected shooters was also killed, while a second was in critical condition.
-Police were investigating whether a third gunman was involved, New South Wales Police Commissioner Mal Lanyon told a press conference.
-A bomb-disposal unit was working on several suspected improvised explosive devices found in a car near the scene, he said.
+Police said the gunmen were father and son.

 Australia, one of the world’s safest countries, has been left reeling as harrowing eyewitness accounts emerge from the mass shooting.